 While a significant portion of his practice is devoted to counseling investment companies, investment advisers, and broker-dealers, including bank-affiliated broker-dealers, on all aspects of securities-related regulatory and compliance matters, Wagner also counsels clients in connection with public and private or exempt offerings of equity and debt securities; secured and unsecured debt financings and refinancings; private equity and venture capital investments; mergers and acquisitions; tender offers; recapitalizations; going-private transactions; formation of, and investment in, private investment funds; and securities and other regulatory matters.

 Wagner also assists publicly held clients with public reporting and disclosure, regulatory compliance (including Sarbanes-Oxley, Dodd-Frank and securities exchange compliance), director and officer fiduciary duties, and corporate governance and policies, and has extensive experience providing assistance to issuers and clients in the financial services industry in connection with investigations and proceedings by the Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority, Inc. (FINRA) and state securities authorities.

-Wagner’s achievements have earned him inclusion in The Best Lawyers in America (securities/capital markets law) and Oklahoma Super Lawyers’ list of “Oklahoma Rising Stars,” which recognizes the state’s top up-and-coming attorneys.
+Wagner’s achievements have earned him inclusion in The Best Lawyers in America (mergers and acquisitions law; securities/capital markets law) and Oklahoma Super Lawyers’ list of “Oklahoma Rising Stars,” which recognizes the state’s top up-and-coming attorneys.

 Prior to entering the University of Oklahoma, Wagner attended law school at Universidade Presbiteriana Mackenzie, Faculdade de Direito, in his hometown of Sao Paulo, Brazil.
 His career experience includes working as a certified translator and interpreter (Portuguese/English) and as an English instructor to Brazilian business executives.